-If you would like to know how data is categorised in our Claims database please see the following link:
+If you would like to know how data is categorised in our Claims database please see the following link: Glossary https://resolution.nhs.uk/wp-content/uploads/2018/10/Guidance-note-Understanding-NHS-Resolution-data-v2.pdf

-https://resolution.nhs.uk/wp-content/uploads/2018/10/Guidance-note-Understanding-NHS-Resolution-data-v2.pdf In order to provide advice and assistance, it would be helpful for you to review the work of the Getting It Right First Time team with whom NHS Resolution has been working to undertake indepth analysis on orthopaedic claims, amongst other specialities.
-They have produced a number of reports from analysing our claims data which has been shared through a confidentiality advisory group approval.
+Further to our obligations to provide advice and assistance, you may find it helpful to review the work of the Getting It Right First Time team with whom NHS Resolution has been working to undertake in-depth analysis on orthopaedic claims, amongst other specialities.
+They have produced a number of reports from analysing our claims data which has been shared following approval of the confidentiality advisory group to the use of confidential patient information for this purpose.